poole/lanyon/_posts/2021-8-13-a-call-for-blogposts.md

     will distill important theoretical and practical ideas improving their adoption and impact.

--   Tests of time: this track will provide a sort of crowd-sourced test of time at a shorter timescale than the current test of times awards.
+-   Tests of time: this track will provide a sort of crowd-sourced "test of time" at a shorter timescale than the current test of times awards.

--   Promotes accessibility: because many of this track’s blog posts will vulgarize past content, this track will make the conference broadly more accessible (to students, non-natives, and, more generally, non-experts in the field).
+-   Promotes accessibility: because many of this track’s blog posts will cover past content, this track will make the conference broadly more accessible (to students, non-natives, and, more generally, non-experts in the field).